Chart Color Schemes

 Peakhurst Heights's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis shows strong health performance in Peakhurst Heights.
-Mortality rates and chronic condition prevalence were low, particularly among younger cohorts.
+Analysis of health metrics indicates strong performance throughout Peakhurst Heights.
+Mortality rates and chronic condition prevalence were assessed by AreaSearch, showing very low prevalence of common health conditions among younger cohorts.

-Private health cover was high at approximately 54%, compared to 59.9% across Greater Sydney.
-The most common conditions were arthritis (8.5%) and asthma (6.6%).
-70.8% of residents reported no medical ailments, compared to 74.6% in Greater Sydney.
-Working-age residents had low chronic condition prevalence.
-24.1% of residents were aged 65 and over (625 people), higher than the 15.4% in Greater Sydney.
-Health outcomes among seniors were above average but ranked lower nationally than the broader population.
+Approximately 54% of the total population (~1,400 people) had private health cover, compared to 59.9% across Greater Sydney.
+The most prevalent medical conditions in the area were arthritis and asthma, affecting 8.5 and 6.6% of residents respectively.
+70.8% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Working-age residents had notably low chronic condition prevalence.
+The area had 24.0% of residents aged 65 and over (623 people), higher than the 15.4% in Greater Sydney.
+Health outcomes among seniors were above average, but ranked lower nationally than the broader population.

 Frequently Asked Questions - Health